 When?
-The official test date for IMAT this year is 9th September, 2021.
+The official test date for IMAT is (to be confirmed): September 2023 .

 Where?
 The IMAT must be sat in person (not online).
 It takes place in several test centers around the world.
 Test locations tend to remain the same every year, any updates are likely to be published in August.
-Last year there were 19 test centers around the world but those in Israel, Saudi Arabia, and Azerbaijan were closed due to the pandemic.
+Last year there were 19 test centers around the world.

 Bear in mind that in case you chose to take the exam in any of the additional 13 test centers in Italy, you are obligated to sit the IMAT in the location of your first choice preference!

 On the day of the test, you need to arrive at the selected location well in advance prior to the official time stated.
 Your identity will be checked, you’ll be taken to your seat, and be given instructions on how to correctly conduct the examination.